TurboNodes/client-node/README.md

 ### Reward

-Base reward is `$0.10` per GB shared (bonuses if god connection quality).
+Base reward is `$0.10` per GB shared (bonuses if stable connection quality).
 That may seem low but the network is small so the handled bandwidth per node is high.

 For example, a node shares 0.2 GB/hour of bandwidth.
 At the current price rate we get at least $14.64/month per device if running 24/7.